Skip to main content

 There are four main parts to the stress vulnerability model:

 • Genetics and Brain Chemistry: Having a family history of mental illness or natural variances in brain chemistry can make you more likely to get sick.
+Research published in PMC confirms that genetic predisposition to anxiety and mood disorders operates through the same neurobiological pathways - amygdala hyperreactivity and reduced prefrontal cortex regulation - that the stress vulnerability model identifies as the biological substrate of vulnerability.

 • Past trauma: Things that happened to you as a child or traumatic events that happened to you in the past can make your nervous system more sensitive to stress.